Cassius-P/Dynamic-CrewAI/crewai_backend_prompt.md

 - **PAUSE** after each phase completion and wait for explicit approval to continue
 - If tests fail, debug and fix until all tests pass before pausing
 - If uncertain about any implementation detail, **PAUSE** and ask for clarification
+- **Use MCP create_pieces_memory tool** when finishing big steps within a phase to store long-term memory of completed work

+### MCP Server Integration
+You have access to an MCP server with a `create_pieces_memory` tool for long-term storage.
+Use this tool to:
+- Store completed implementation details after finishing major components
+- Record key decisions and architectural choices made during development
+- Save important code patterns and solutions for future reference
+- Document phase completion status and key deliverables

+**When to use create_pieces_memory:**
+- After implementing core database models in a phase
+- After completing major wrapper classes or services
+- After finishing API endpoint implementations
+- After achieving significant testing milestones
+- Before pausing for phase approval

 ### Reference Documentation
 - For CrewAI-specific questions, consult: https://docs.crewai.com/introduction